run-ai/docs/docs/admin/runai-setup/advanced/non-root-containers.md

 ## Command-Line Flags
 There are two [runai submit](../../../Researcher/cli-reference/runai-submit.md) flags which control user identity at the Researcher level:

 * The flag ``--run-as-user`` starts the container with a specific user.
 The user is the current Linux user or if connected via SAML provider, it can be the Linux UID/GID which is stored in the organization's directory.
-This requires to expose UID/GID as part of the SAML response.
+This requires exposing UID/GID as part of the SAML response.
 * The flag ``--prevent-privilege-escalation`` prevents the container from elevating its own privileges into root (e.g. running ``sudo`` or changing system files.).
 This flag is not relevant when using PSP or SCC.

 Note, that these flags are voluntary.
 They are not enforced by the system.